bonimba87/CompChemML/FreeEnergyPerturbation/README.md

 # Setup of Relative Binding Free Energy (RBFE) Calculations with OpenFE

 ## Why FEP?
-Free Energy Perturbation (FEP) is a rigorous statistical mechanics method to compute relative binding affinities between ligands.
+**Free Energy Perturbation (FEP)** is a rigorous statistical mechanics approach for computing *relative binding affinities* between ligands.
-- Helps prioritize compounds in **drug discovery**.
-- Provides more accuracy than docking or scoring functions.
+It is a cornerstone of modern **structure-based drug discovery**, offering higher accuracy than docking or scoring functions when set up carefully.

-- Requires careful setup (ligand mappings, force fields, charging, thermodynamic cycle, enhanced sampling, reweighing).
+**Key advantages**
+- Quantifies relative ligand affinities (ΔΔG) with statistical rigor
+- Guides lead optimization in hit-to-lead pipelines
+- Captures subtle effects of force fields, solvation, and conformational changes

+**Setup challenges**
+- Accurate ligand mapping and protonation
+- Force field parameterization
+- Construction of the thermodynamic cycle
+- Sampling and free-energy reweighting

+## The Thermodynamic Cycle

-In particular, RBFE (Relative Binding Free Energy) estimates relative binding free energies (ΔΔG) between two ligands, A and B, bound to the same receptor.
+In **relative binding free energy (RBFE)** calculations (Relative Binding Free Energy) we estimate the difference in binding affinities between two ligands, **A** and **B**, by replacing direct binding/unbinding with *alchemical transformations* that are tractable in simulation.

-The computation relies on a thermodynamic cycle, which connects experimentally inaccessible quantities (binding free energy differences, shown as horizontal arrows) to computable ones (alchemical transformations, shown as vertical arrows), $\Delta \Delta G_\text{bind} = \Delta G_\text{alch}^\text{bound} - \Delta G_\text{alch}^\text{solv}$
+The notion of **TD cycle** is essential here, since it nicely (and visaully!) connects physical (horizontal) and alchemical (vertical) processes:
+ $\Delta \Delta G_\text{bind} = \Delta G_\text{site} - \Delta G_\text{solv}$

 <p align="center">
   <img src="rbfe_thermocycle.png" width="450"/>
   <br>
-  <em>Different legs of the thermodynamic cycle, showcasing how the ΔΔG is computed via alchemically transforming one ligand into the other, both in solvent and in complex.</em>
+  <em>Different legs of the thermodynamic cycle, showcasing how the $\Delta \Delta G_\text{bind}$ is computed via alchemically transforming one ligand into the other, both in solvent and in complex.</em>
 </p>

+Because free energy is a **state function**, this closed cycle allows us to replace experimental binding processes with simulated alchemical transformations.

 ---